Michelle-Ward/fileChecker/README.md

 ## Prerequisites

 This project uses npm and Node v14 or v16.
 Installation instructions can be found in the [npm docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+An API key from opswat is required for make request to the MetaDefender API.

 ## Installation

-Install packages
+1. Install packages

 `npm install`

-Create `.env` file to store api key at root level of this repo.
+2. Create `.env` file to store api key at root level of this repo.
 There will be a single property:

 `OPSWAT_KEY={{API_KEY}}`